Wednesday: I learn first aid

 For our “practice exam”, my group was given the scenario that one of us was lying “supine” on the floor, having slipped and fallen down the stairs, and couldn’t feel her legs.
 It seemed really straightforward at first, but then the scenario said, “Suddenly she begins to vomit.
 What do you do?”
 We were given a chance to practice, then we had to perform it in front of the whole class, which made me super anxious because I’m a terrible actor and get really self-conscious.
 Things were going quite well—we were doing everything according to the book and had just gotten her into “recovery position” when one of my colleagues got a little carried away by the drama and yelled, “Oh no—she’s stopped breathing!”
 We all paused and stared at her, including our hapless victim.
 I was like, “That’s NOT in our scenario!
 We just saved her!
 No more acting!” but Dave was like, “That’s great—keep going!”
 I was worried we’d end up killing her and fail the course, but I have to admit that our improv was pretty good, and she survived.

 3) Continuing with the drama theme, we also had to perform CPR on a baby doll.
 After being instructed on how to do it, we each had to get up and demonstrate what we’d learned in front of the class.
 The first few people tried to determine responsiveness by calling “Baby, Baby!
 Wake up!”, so everyone else, including me, followed suit, until one of our male colleagues got up, frantically ran to the doll, and yelled, “Samantha!
 Samantha!
 Wake up!
 Oh no, my baby girl is unresponsive!”, and everyone after him called the baby something different.
 I was like WTF?!
 I didn’t know we were allowed to NAME the baby!
 Why didn’t someone tell us?
 I had the perfect name ready, and if you’ve read this blog before, you’ll know it’s “Johnson”.
 See?
 It works for a boy OR a girl.
-Or a dolphin butler.
+Or a monkey butler.

 Aside from the all the thespian-y stuff, I DID learn some pretty cool things, like when people stop breathing, they go very pale, and their nipples lose colour.
 We watched a video of a man in England being revived with CPR, and Dave pointed out that the English are a very pasty bunch even when they ARE breathing, so if you’re not sure, check their nipples.
 Yes, I just said the word “nipples” twice.
 Well, technically, three times.
 And I also learned the Heimlich manoeuvre, which came in really handy at dinner last night, when Ken started to choke.